 queue.jpeg

-Having recently done a mammoth trip through Africa and Asia, I spent an extraordinary amount of time in departure/arrival halls, followed by being suspended in a thin metal tube 35,000 above the earth.
+Having recently done a mammoth trip through Africa and Asia, I spent an extraordinary amount of time in departure/arrival halls, followed by being suspended in a thin metal tube 35,000 feet above the earth.

 spidy.jpeg